 Alone except for the dead, slumbering peacefully in their eternal beds.
-They pay us no mind, I can scream and thrash and crash from tomb to tomb and all returns to peaceful quiet when Daddy has had his fill.
+They pay us no mind, I can scream and thrash and crash from tomb to tomb and then all returns to peaceful quiet when Daddy has had his fill.
 No amount of blood spilled on this sacred ground has raised a single zombie, not a ghost or ghoul or creature from beyond the grave.
 Not once.

-It is our peaceful playground, slipping past the wrought iron gates illuminated by the moon we are free to roam.
+It is our peaceful playground, slipping past the wrought iron gates, illuminated by the moon, we are free to roam.

 Sometimes when Daddy has loved me he carries my broken body in his arms and reads me a story, weaves me tales of each of the folk that sleep there.
 Reciting stories from their headstones with extravagant elaborations.
 Rich plots of adventures and trials, each one with a clever Daddy twist.
 The double-cross that resulted in the brutal death of Anne under the tree, the demon that stole away the baby buried closest to the church.

 It’s no surprise that we didn’t see her at first.
 Shrouded in black against the still of the night.
 It was the whimpering of the boy at her feet that gave her away.
 He felt the sharp end of her boot then, driven into his ribs as punishment for his indiscretion.